MrThoe/Python-Programing-in-Context/description.md

-# UC approval for *Intermediate Python Programming* at CVHS
+# UC approval for *Intermediate Python Programming* at Citrus Valley High School

 ## Course Title
 Intro to Computer Science and Coding